Gerax2003/InverseKinematics/ReadMe.md

 This is how the scene looks like in play mode.
 The texts display the current settings of a chain and the time it takes to solve in real time.

 ![triangulation](ReadMeResources/triangulation.png)
 This is how Triangulation looks when solving a chain.
-It looks very inorganic but is very optimized, and thus is mostly used with mechanic chains.
+It looks very inorganic but is very optimized in terms of rotations done, and thus is mostly used with mechanic chains.
+Current implementation commonly causes jitters, need to fix that.

-## <h2 id="references">References</h2>
+## <h2 id="references">Sources</h2>

 #### CCD:
 Base CCD: